letsdiscodev/docs.letsdisco.dev/docs/guides/deploying-a-django-site.md

   --github-repo git@github.com:USER/REPO.git
 ```

-- add the deploy key and webhook to the github setting (as per the output of the previous command)
+- add the deploy key and webhook to the github setting (per the output of the previous command)

 - install postgres on your server: